Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 The Crime Statistics Agency (CSA) recorded crime collection includes all offences that are reported to and detected by Victoria Police and recorded on the Law Enforcement Assistance Program (LEAP) database.
 Data on police custody information are not available to the CSA.

-AJA4 commits to improve Aboriginal justice data, although this does not specifically refer to data on people passing through police cells but could include it.
-Justice agencies commit to work together with the outcome to increase Aboriginal community ownership of and access to data.
+The fourth phase of the Victorian Aboriginal Justice Agreement (AJA4) commits to improve Aboriginal justice data, although this does not specifically refer to data on people passing through police cells but could include it.
+Justice agencies committed to working together with the outcome to increase Aboriginal community ownership of and access to data.

-AJA4 also contains an Aboriginal Justice Indicators data dashboard the provides a range of data and information about interactions between Aboriginal people and police.
+AJA4 also contains an Aboriginal Justice Indicators data dashboard (Aboriginal justice indicators) that provides a range of data and information about interactions between Aboriginal people and police.

-Additionally, AJA4 included a commitment to develop legislation for the requirement of a Custodial Notification Service so that Aboriginal organisations are notified when an Aboriginal person is taken into custody.
+Additionally, AJA4 included a commitment to develop legislation for the requirement of a Custodial Notification Service so that the Victorian Aboriginal Legal Service must be notified when an Aboriginal person is taken into custody.
 This legislation came into operation on 1 October 2019.

 Victoria Police

-Victoria Police considers the mandating of this provision to be a matter for government and notes that police custody data is owned by DJCS.
-However, Victoria Police regularly complies with requests to produce police custody data, including reports provided to the Aboriginal Justice Forum (AJF).
+In their 2023 response, Victoria Police assessed this recommendation as ‘not for Victoria Police’.
+Victoria Police consider the mandating of this provision to be a matter for government and note that police custody data is owned by the Department of Justice and Community Safety.
+However, Victoria Police regularly comply with requests to produce police custody data, including reports provided to the Aboriginal Justice Forum (AJF).
 These reports include detailed information on the numbers of people held in police cells.

 Impact